tomasgil123/f_experts_reports/dashboard/dashboard_text/couleur_nature/texts.md

 <!-- Competitors: Review analysis -->
 #

-General Trends: Most competitors have over 30 reviews.
+__General Trends:__ Most competitors have over 50 reviews.

-Notable Exception: Threaded Pair stands out with over 450 reviews.
+__Notable Exception:__ Sevya Handmade stands out with over 700 reviews.

-Rating Overview: All competitors maintain high ratings, averaging above 4.8 stars.
+__Rating Overview:__ All competitors maintain high ratings, averaging above 4.8 stars.

+__Noteworthy Point:__ The trend in Sevya Handmade's reviews is declining, indicating a decrease in sales or a reduction in the frequency of customer feedback compared to previous periods.

 #